Ecampus Student Profiles

 A healthy dose of Marine Corps discipline – and a bunch of sticky notes – helped Kate keep focused and graduate magna cum laude.

-While working on a Wyoming wind farm, Dirk established himself as one of the university's finest students while earning his degree and a prestigious award.
+While working on a Wyoming wind farm, Dirk became one of the university's finest students while earning his degree and a prestigious award.

 The daughter of migrant farm workers, Noelia was told she would never achieve much in life.
 Now she's a teacher who helps kids achieve goals of their own.